-With the increase in traffic capacity on the one hand and the need for greater processing granularity on the other hand, many network tools ingest traffic metadata rather than the raw traffic data packets themselves.
-There are well standardized metadata frameworks as well as numerous specified fields and extensions for additional vendor specific fields.
+With the increase in traffic capacity on the one hand and the need for greater processing granularity on the other, many network tools ingest traffic metadata rather than the raw traffic data packets themselves.
+There are well-standardized metadata frameworks as well as numerous specified fields and extensions for additional vendor-specific fields.
 Often, metadata reports are generated by the network element itself like a switch or a router.
-The disadvantage is that as metadata generation is not the primary objective of the switch or router, metadata performance generated by the switch or router may be degraded in times of congestion versus Niagara’s solution where such a degradation does not take place.
-Furthermore, to address congestion, the switch or router utilize traffic sampling, instead of taking into account every packet in the flow.
+The disadvantage is that as metadata generation is not the primary objective of the switch or router, metadata performance generated by the switch or router may be degraded in times of congestion versus Niagara’s solution where such degradation does not take place.
+Furthermore, to address congestion, the switch or router utilizes traffic sampling, instead of taking into account every packet in the flow.

 Data Masking enables the enterprise to forward and share data traffic across departments, while at the same time providing them with a tool to mask private and confidential user information that is contained in the data.

 Identification of applications and layer 7 protocols often require deep packet inspection and analysis.
 Application filtering performs DPI and supports the identification of dozens of applications.
 Supported application list is updated on a regular basis